AyushV14/DL-Emotion-detection/readme.md

-# Emotion Detection using CNN
+# 🎭 Emotion Detection from Facial Expressions using CNN

-This project focuses on **emotion detection** from facial expressions using a **Convolutional Neural Network (CNN)**.
-The model is trained to recognize various emotional states from grayscale facial images, achieving an accuracy of approximately **55%**.
+This project implements a deep learning-based model to detect **emotions from facial expressions** using the **FER-2013** dataset and a custom-built **Convolutional Neural Network (CNN)**.
+The model achieves **72.4% test accuracy**, and its lightweight architecture makes it suitable for deployment on **mobile and embedded devices**.

+---

-## 🔍 Overview
+## 📚 Abstract

-Facial expression recognition plays a crucial role in human-computer interaction, mental health analysis, and smart surveillance systems.
-In this project, we implement a deep learning-based solution to classify facial expressions into different emotions using a CNN model.
+Emotion recognition is a key component in human-computer interaction, healthcare, education, and intelligent systems.
+This project presents a CNN-based classifier trained on the FER-2013 dataset to identify seven facial emotions: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.
+The model is optimized for efficiency and accuracy, making it ideal for real-time applications even on resource-constrained devices.

+---

 ## 📂 Dataset

-We use the publicly available **Facial Expression Recognition** dataset from Kaggle:
+We use the **Facial Expression Recognition (FER-2013)** dataset available on Kaggle:

 - 📎 [Dataset Link](https://www.kaggle.com/datasets/nicolejyt/facialexpressionrecognition)

-The dataset contains grayscale images of human faces categorized into various emotion classes such as:
+The dataset contains 48x48 pixel grayscale facial images with one of the following labels:
 - Angry
 - Disgust
 - Fear